open-telemetry/opentelemetry-specification/specification/api-metrics.md

 Counter instruments are used to enter changes in sums, synchronously.
-These are commonly used to monitor rates, and they are sometimes used to report totals that rise and fall.
+These are commonly used to monitor rates, and they are sometimes used to enter totals that rise and fall.
 An essential property of Counter instruments is that two `Add(1)` events are semantically equivalent to one `Add(2)` event--`Add(m)` and `Add(n)` is equivalent to `Add(m+n)`.
 This property means that Counter events can be combined using